 Brush up on your money-saving tips at both stores.

-While there are still a lot of unknowns, it’s clear that you won’t see major changes to your go-to grocery store in the near future.
-But just in case you’ve never shopped at Albertsons (or Kroger), we can teach you how to coupon at Kroger and how to coupon at Albertsons — so when the time comes, you’ll know exactly how to save money on your grocery bill.
+While there are still a lot of unknowns, it’s clear that you won’t see major changes at your go-to grocery store in the near future.
+But just in case you’ve never shopped at Albertsons (or Kroger) before, we can teach you how to coupon at Kroger and how to coupon at Albertsons — so when the time comes, you’ll know exactly how to save money on your grocery bill.